 Not all branches operated in this fashion, but still news reports of this nature are helpful as revealing the general public attitude to such events.

-Another example is furnished by a report of June 6, 1937 in the San Bernardino Sun by Harry Ferguson of the United Press.
-The story appeared in newspapers across the U.S. and probably originated on the East Coast.
+Another example is a report of June 6, 1937 in the San Bernardino Sun by Harry Ferguson of the United Press.
+The story appeared in newspapers across the United States and probably originated on the East Coast.

 He described a tasting of Virgin Islands rum by the Broadway producer Crosby Gaige.
 Gaige was a key early figure in the New York Wine and Food Society.
 It was formed, as the other branches I’ve mentioned, in the wake of Andre Simon’s crusading visit to America in 1934.

 Gaige had poured rum neat into a jigger, then emptied it.
 The story continued: